-Ted Lasso, the football-themed sitcom with Jason Sudeikis, is returning to Apple TV+ for its third series this spring.
+Ted Lasso, the football-themed sitcom with Jason Sudeikis, is returning to Apple TV+ for its third series this March.

 The hit comedy, which also stars Hannah Waddingham and Brett Goldstein, will see AFC Richmond compete in the Premier League once again – and try to win the whole thing.

 They'll have to face challenges from rival London club West Ham United, made all the more personal by the fact it's now owned and managed by people the AFC Richmond team have crossed paths with more than once.

 Here’s everything you need to know about the hotly-anticipated third series of Ted Lasso.

 Ted Lasso follows an American football coach – no prizes for guessing his name – who moves to England to coach a Premier League football team.
 His understanding of the game itself is limited at best, but his approach and outlook has a transformative effect on the team nonetheless.

 Season 3 will pick up where season 2 concluded, with AFC Richmond back in the Premier League and competing for their first title win in years – but also faced with the impact of former assistant coach Nate’s betrayal of Ted and departure to West Ham.